 - Each person may present only once during the Masquerade.
 While any individual may enter as many costumes as they like, they can only wear one of them.
 The other costumes must be on other bodies.

 - Competitors must report to the Masquerade Green Room on time.
 Finalized report times will be supplied at the convention: check at the Masquerade Registration Desk for this information.
 Failure to appear or to be ready to go on stage may result in disqualification.
 While competitors may be subject to circumstances beyond their control, the Masquerade Directors have final arbitration.

 - The Masquerade Directors reserve the right to eliminate anyone from competition on the basis of taste, danger to the audience or other contestants, or for any other reason deemed sufficient.
 Repeated violations of the rules may result in the contestant being barred from future Masquerades.

 - The Judges may choose not to give out any awards in any category or division, including the Best-in-Show Award, if they do not feel any costumes entered in that division are deserving of an award.
 The decisions of the Judges are final.

-Please also be sure to read all the Masquerade Rules posted above.
-When you fill out and submit this form at the convention, you acknowledge that you have read, and agree to abide by, all masquerade rules.
+NOTE: This is NOT preregistration.
+Completing the Advance Data Collection form does NOT guarantee you a spot in the Masquerade.
+You are ONLY registered in the Masquerade WHEN your SIGNED agreement to the Masquerade rules is received by the Masquerade Office staff.
+Be sure to read all the Masquerade Rules posted here.
+When you fill out and submit this agreement at the convention, you acknowledge that you have read, and agree to abide by, all masquerade rules.